gonzalu/ComfyUI_YFG_Comical/README.md

-# ComfyUI YFG Comical Custom Nodes
+# YFG Comical ComfyUI Custom Nodes :cat:

-This is a repository of ComfyUI custom nodes.
-I was looking for a node that provided some functionality and did not find one.
-So I decided to create one myself in order to have the functionality I desired as well as way to teach myself how to code.
+A collection of ComfyUI utility custom nodes.
+Hope these provide some functionality nopt offered in the core app or other custom nodes.

 ## Acknowledgements